HRATX-45-FEC-West-Buy/carousel/README.md

 ```

 ### Deployment:
-1. Compress the webpack file prior to uploading it into an AWS S3 bucket for deployment
+1. Compress the bundle prior to uploading it into an AWS S3 bucket for deployment
 with the additional microservices via the proxy server:
 ```
 npm run build